thangqd/dss4/README.md

 # Saltwater intrusion forecast Decision Support System for the Mekong Delta

-- DSS 4 is designed to forecast the saltwater instrusion for the Mekong Delta Centre.
+- DSS 4 is designed to forecast the Coastal Salinity Index for the Mekong Delta Centre.

 ## Prerequisites